grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 ## Don’t Mention the War

 It always comes back to Coal Hill School.
 Every _Doctor Who_ showrunner ends up polishing the brass on that sacred touchstone.
 And why not?
-If the show's to stay relevant, it needs to be reinvented every now and then.
+If the show's to stay relevant, it needs to be reinvented now and then.

 So we’re back in 60s East London, haunting ground of the First Doctor but, this time, we’re addressing the elephant in the room: resurgent British Nationalism.